pydio/pydio-doc-admin-guide/3_connecting_your_users/3_securing_user_access/3_disclaimer.md

 ### Enable disclaimer

-You must first enable the plugin, located on the left menu under the **Authentication** setting.
+You first need to enable the plugin, to do that browse to the following menu **Cells Console >> Identity Management >> Authentication**.
+You are now presented with the plugin, you need to enabled it and then you can edit it to add your custom message.

 [:image:3_connecting_your_users/securing_user_access/disclaimer/disclaimer_enable.png]

-You can now also enable the disclaimer for public links.
+You now also have an option to display a disclaimer for the public links.

-[:image:3_connecting_your_users/securing_user_access/disclaimer/disclaimer_plugin.png]

-[:image:3_connecting_your_users/securing_user_access/disclaimer/disclaimer_plugin_settings.png]
+[:image:3_connecting_your_users/securing_user_access/disclaimer/disclaimer_settings.png]

 ### User login

-When a user first connects he will have the following :
+When a user authenticate for the first time he will be greeted with the following:

 [:image:3_connecting_your_users/securing_user_access/disclaimer/disclaimer_user_login.png]